Bad at CW, new, or just need a refresher and practice?

-This will be a weekly group (maybe a net) for learning and practicing the basics of CW, its translation and operation.
+This is a weekly group (maybe a net eventually) for learning and practicing the basics of Morse Code and CW operation.
 We’ll be roughly following the CWOps.org basic program, and you can find the most relevant learning resources below.

 DON’T FREAK OUT!

 So, learn it fast to start with, and your road to CW fluency will be that much shorter.
-Read the article below on instant recognition for more info on this.
+Read this article on instant recognition for more info on this.

 Take a look at the CWOps Online Morse Code Trainer.
 We’ll be making a lot of use of this in our daily practice.

 That brings up the most important part.
 There’s no way around this!
 The most important thing you can do to learn CW is the three Ps.
 Practice!
 Practice!
 Practice!